MuseScore has "Sound and playback" capabilities built-in. This chapter covers the playback controls and ways to extend the instrument sounds.

 To create a crescendo or decrescendo, see Hairpin.

-The default loudness of the score is mf (mezzoforte)—set at MIDI velocity 80 (out of 127).
-Depending on the dynamic governing a particular section of the score, velocity (and hence loudness) may be less than or greater than this.
+The default dynamic of the score is mf (mezzoforte)—set at MIDI velocity 80 (out of 127).
+Depending on the dynamic governing a particular section of the score, velocity (and the resulting loudness) may be less than or greater than this.

 To adjust the range (i.e. the staves in the system affected by the dynamic):